 Deportation and removal orders in the VWP context are not subject to the same safeguards as deportation orders from immigration court.

-Immigration and Customs Enforcement (ICE) officers are allowed to remove VWP overstays without a hearing.
+Immigration and Customs Enforcement (ICE) officers are allowed to remove ESTA overstays without a hearing.

-Most significant, from my perspective as a San Bernadino immigration attorney, USCIS policy does not control ICE actions.
+Most significant, based on my experience as a San Bernadino immigration attorney, I’ve learned USCIS policy does not control ICE actions.

-ICE is not mandated to “hold in abeyance” VWP deportations to allow immigrants time to process their green card applications.
+ICE is not mandated to “hold in abeyance” VWP deportations to allow immigrants time to process their unfiled or unprocessed green card applications.

 This means, despite USCIS willingness to consider late filed applications, many potential permanent residents will never attend a USCIS permanent residency interview.